 The PD: The licensee failed to ensure design requirements were correctly translated into calculations in accordance with regulatory requirements or self-imposed standards.

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
-The reduction in available NPSH was only a few percent of the available margin and there was no reasonable doubt of operability or functionality. (i.e. the conditions described in the MTM description below were not applicable.)
+The reduction in available NPSH was only a few percent of the available margin and there was no reasonable doubt of operability or functionality. (i.e., the conditions described in the MTM description below were not applicable.)

 MTM if: (1) The PD adversely affected the mitigating systems cornerstone objective.
 Specifically, regardless of the final operability or functionality, the as-found condition was such that there was reasonable doubt with respect to the capability of systems that take suction from this tank.